 Introduction

 One of the most challenging problems of the 21st century is the issue of food insecurity linked to get healthy and chemical free food.
 In the course of 20 years, there is growing awareness of mass people in healthy meal, gourmet cooking and cultivation has encouraged attention in fresh, functional and nutraceutical foods of high end.
 Leafy vegetables are well-suited for several soilless cultivation methods within CEA, offering an opportunity to enhance the nutritional content of the human diet (Mallor et al., 2023).
 Microgreen cultivation is taken into consideration to be grown under innovative farming technology since they are rich in phytonutrients and they can be harvested in a short period of time.
 Microgreens are often confused with sprouts, and as a result these terms are frequently used interchangeably (Riggio et al., 2019; Yeargin et al., 2023).
 Sprouts are uniquely different from microgreens in that they are cultivated in pure water without a growing medium or light.
 Sprouts have a growing period of 4–10 days and are also not cut before harvesting.
 Due to its various health benefits and nutrient-dense properties, as well as the rapid adoption of indoor farming in urban areas, the market of microgreens is on an increasing trajectory in worldwide (Pattnaik et al., 2020).
-Microgreens, one of the most frequent crops grown indoors, scored 60% profitability due to high income (Paraschivu et al., 2021).These plants are highly perishable once harvested as their shelf life is limited to 2–3 days at room temperature, hence to increase the shelf life which can last up to 14 days, it is stored at around 4 °C as soon as harvested (Sharma et al., 2022).
-Microgreen production is on the rise among homemade food preparations and ready-to-eat market and the dietary supplements industry (Galieni et al., 2020).
+Microgreens, one of the most frequent crops grown indoors, scored 60% profitability due to high income (Paraschivu et al., 2021).These plants are highly perishable once harvested, as their shelf life is limited to 2–3 days at room temperature; hence, to increase the shelf life, which can last up to 14 days, they are stored at around 4 °C as soon as harvested (Sharma et al., 2022).
+Microgreen production is on the rise among homemade food preparations and they ready-to-eat market and the dietary supplements industry (Galieni et al., 2020).
 There are four reasons to consider microgreens production:

 (1) Short Growth Cycle: Microgreens generally have a growth cycle of 2 to 3 weeks.